Mast cell activation and histamine can play a role in premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).

 - tinnitus (ringing in the ears)

-- nausea
+- nausea or diarrhea

-- brain fog
+- irritability, insomnia, and brain fog

-- breast tenderness
+- breast pain

-- headaches or migraines.
+- headaches, including migraines.

 Is histamine playing a role in your premenstrual mood symptoms?

-- Anxiety and other mood symptoms just before ovulation when estrogen is high.
+- Anxiety and other mood symptoms just before ovulation, when estrogen is high.

 - Headaches or migraines that can be relieved by antihistamines.